 The effectiveness of PBI’s protective accompaniment is ensured by the network of supporters and political contacts through which we keep the international community aware of the security situation of the individuals, organisations and communities we accompany and advocate for political decision makers to use their influence on behalf of human rights defenders.

 Our political networks provide an emergency support system for threatened defenders, opportunities for direct dialogue between human rights defenders and key decision makers, and channels through which PBI contributes to international debate on human rights issues.

 The advocacy of PBI country groups is crucial in raising the profile of PBI’s work and extending our support networks.

 Responding to emergency situations

-In times of emergency or heightened threat to the people we protect, PBI can call on the influential individuals and groups that make up our support network.
+In times of emergency or imminent threat to the people we protect, PBI can call on the influential individuals and groups that make up our support network.

 In the UK, this network consists of more than 50 MPs, ministers and peers of the realm, as well as members of the legal community.
-PBI International support network also at EU and UN level.
+PBI's international support network also includes diplomats and decision makers at EU and UN level.

 It is not only in moments of high alert that PBI engages with the members of our support network.
 All of the defenders we accompany are living with constant threat to their security.

 PBI’s advocacy is an ongoing prevention activity, as we keep the members of our network informed of the situation faced by human rights defenders in particular regions or thematic areas, and share our expertise on the ways in which the international community can help protect them.